ayudoo/ayu_back_in_stock/README.rst

 Now, `Temporarily out of stock` products allow for customers to register to be notified when it's back.

-Note, that the ``Notify Me`` only has effect on products with the following `Availability` options:
+Note, that the ``Notify Me`` is only visible, if a notification type is set.
-``Show inventory below a threshold and prevent sales if not enough stock`` and ``Show inventory on website and prevent sales if not enough stock``.

 Customization